 The Art Department at Robert Bloomfield encourages all students to work to the best of their ability.
-Students have the opportunity to work in a large variety of materials including print making, ceramics and face painting.
-They are introduced to the works of artists, craftspeople and Art movements (including Art from other cultures) through a variety of activities.
+Students have the opportunity to work with a large variety of materials while experimenting with a range of techniques related to drawing, print making, painting and ceramics.
+They are introduced to the works of famous artists, craftspeople and Art movements (including Art from other cultures) through a variety of activities.

 Pupils work on two projects Fish and Gaudi.
 There is an opportunity to work in clay, mixed media and print.
-They look at artists including Chris Vincent and Antoni Gaudi.
+They look at artists and architects including Jason Vincent and Antoni Gaudi.

-Pupils study two projects looking at the artist Hundertwasser to produce a painting and make a clay Shoe inspired pot whilst learning about the history of shoes.
+Pupils study two projects looking at the artist and architect, Hundertwasser to produce a painting and make a clay Shoe inspired pot whilst learning about the history of shoes.

 Pupils will work on 2 of the following projects: